UCL-VR/ubiq/Documentation/docs/eventlogginggettingstarted.md

 #### Event Types

 Events can be given a Type.
 The type hints at the meaning of the event.
-For example, `Application` events record how the application itself is working. `Experiment` events could record data for experiments. `Info` events could record simple debugging information.
+For example, `Info` events record how the application itself is working. `Experiment` events could record data for experiments. `Debug` events could record simple debugging information.

 Any code can create any type of event.
-The type is only used to filter events when collecting and writing logs.
+The type is used to filter events.

-The Event Logger created in the `ButtonLogger` script will generate `Experiment` events.
+The Emitter created in the `ButtonLogger` script will generate `Experiment` events.

 #### Log Collector

 The default NetworkScene Prefab already contains a `LogCollector`, so there is no need to add this.

-Second, a callback is registered with the Button's `OnClick` event.
+Second, a callback is registered with the Button's `OnClick` event by the `ButtonLogger` script.
 Finally, when this is raised by the user clicking the button, a log event ("Button Pressed") is emitted.

 Start the Scene and look at the Log Collector in the Inspector.
 As the Button is clicked the memory usage of the collector will increase, indicating that the Button is generating events.